Battlefield V launches Chapter 2: Lightning Strikes update with smaller squad battles

 The smallest map of the three, Squad Conquest Rotterdam is also the most intense.
 Linear battle routes are mapped from two key locations from the regular Rotterdam map, ditching the triangle layout found in the other two Squad Conquest maps.
 Each Flag just about lines up next to each other, with the Axis HQ located away from but between Flags A and B. The Allied HQ is closest to Flag C, White House.

-A spacious park on the west side is home to Flag A, Plaza, and is surrounded by multiple-story buildings.
+A spacious park on the west side is home to Flag A, Plaza, and it’s surrounded by multiple-story buildings.
 It faces Flag B, Train Station, head on.
 It’s a slightly modified version of Train Station Beurs found on the larger Rotterdam map and the point sure to collect the heaviest number of casualties.
 Flag C is nestled outside the large White House, where Allied forces will start their advance and clash with enemies at the Train Station.

 This map was designed with three distinct lanes for firefights: middle, upper, and canal.
 It is a tactical layout built with the most competitive Battlefield players in mind.
-It features the most direct head-on combat with one armored transport vehicle only available if the opposing team owns all flags.
+It features the most direct head-on combat, and the lone armored transport vehicle is only available if the opposing team owns all flags.
 However, this map offers plenty of paths to flank the enemy team.